rosettatype/legible-typography/_chapters/5-overview-of-research.md

 formats were typically used on the web, often as PDFs, until these were re-designed and tailored for screen viewing.
-In a comparison of one and three columns on screen ([Figure 5.38](#figure-5-38)), the single column (80 cpl) was read faster with no differences in comprehension (Dyson and Kipping, 1997).
+In a comparison of one and three columns on screen ([Figure 5.38](#figure-5-38)), the single column (80 cpl) was read faster with no differences in comprehension ([Dyson and Kipping, 1997](% link pages/bibliography.md %)#dyson-kipping-1997).
 This provides further support for the advantage of longer lines [described above.](#sn:longer-lines)

 <aside id="sn:longer-lines">